 5.2.2 ASMR for Intimate Interaction.
-The result of spatial proximity suggests that the majority (1868, 70.15%) of the ASMR videos have the ASMRtists presenting their full faces in closeup, medium, and full shot camera distances (Figure 5 left).
+The result of physical attraction suggests that the majority (1868, 70.15%) of the ASMR videos have the ASMRtists presenting their full faces in closeup, medium, and full shot camera distances (Figure 5 left).
 Only 550 (20.65%) videos do not have human appearances, and 245 (9.2%) videos show partial faces.
 Closeup is the most used shot scale used in ASMR videos, suggesting most ASMRtists seek to simulate nearness with the viewer by positioning themselves in close camera proximity.
-The association analysis suggests that face-to-face (visual.face\to\face), whispering sounds (sound.whispering), object sounds (sound.object), mouth sounds (sound.mouth), mic effects (sound.mic), and the touching of objects (touch.objects) and viewers (touch.viewer) significantly associate with closeup camera proximity (proximity.closeup, Figure 5 right).
+The association analysis suggests that face-toface (visual.face\to\face), whispering sounds (sound.whispering), object sounds (sound.object), mouth sounds (sound.mouth), mic effects (sound.mic), and the touching of objects (touch.objects) and viewers (touch.viewer) significantly associate with videos using closeup camera proximity (physical.closeup, Figure 5 right).
 In all 1653 closeup videos, 1490 videos whispers to the viewer near the camera (e.g., Figure 7-a).
 809 videos have ASMRtists making various trigger sounds (e.g., Figure 7-b).
-591 and 245 closeup videos contain mouth effects (e.g., Figure 7-c) and mic
+591 and 245 closeup videos contain mouth effects (e.g., Figure 7-c) and mic effects (e.g., Figure 7-d).
+For touch interactions, closeup videos also consist of manipulating objects (e.g., Figure 7-b) and pretending to touch the viewers (e.g., Figure 7-e).
+In these videos, ASMRtists make mouth sounds near the mic or interact with the mic to engender the sound of physical closeness.
+Although some videos do not show the ASMRtist on screen, 59 of them simulate intimate and romantic roleplays in their conversations with the viewers (Figure 7-f).

-(a) The ASMRtist softly whispers (b) The ASMRtist talks with to the viewer. viewer and pretends to reach viewer's face in a treatment.
+(a) The ASMRtist softly whispers (b) The ASMRtist talks with to the viewer.

+viewer and pretends to reach viewer's face in a treatment.

-(c) The ASMRtist manipulate a (d) The ASMRtist performs a conbottle near the mic while intro-versation in a nerve exam on the ducing it in whispers. viewer in a treatment roleplay.
+(c) The ASMRtist manipulate a (d) The ASMRtist performs a conbottle near the mic while intro-versation during a nerve exam on ducing it in whispers. the viewer in a treatment role-play.

-(e) The ASMRtist pretends to re-(f) The ASMRtist talks with the cruit the viewer into their punk viewer as the Goddess of Love in band in a fantasy roleplay. a romantic, image-only roleplay.
+(e) The ASMRtist pretends to re-(f) The ASMRtist talks with the cruit the viewer into their punk viewer as the Goddess of Love in band in a fantasy roleplay.

+a romantic, image-only roleplay.